AgoraIO/Basic-Video-Call/One-to-One-Video/Agora-iOS-Tutorial-Swift-1to1/README.md

     ``` Swift
     let AppID: String = <#Your App ID#>
-    // assign Token to nil if you have not enabled app certificate, this usually happens to old projects
+    // assign Token to nil if you have not enabled app certificate
     let Token: String? = <#Temp Token#>
     ```